pflnh/CoreAnimationCode/README.md

 # Core Animation Code

 These are code examples for the book _iOS Core Animation Advanced Techniques_ written by [Nick Lockwood](https://github.com/nicklockwood), include code examples from Chapter 1 to Chapter 9.
-The rest six chapters will be included later.

 Recently, I'm reading the book.
 I think I should write some code.
 So I copy and paste the easy part from the book to Xcode, and write the hard part bodily after I understand well.
 Gradually, I accumulate these code examples.